sseung0703/KD_methods_with_TF/README.md

   - [Jangho Kim et al. "Paraphrasing Complex Network: Network Compression via Factor Transfer" Advances in Neural Information Processing Systems (NeurIPS) 2018](https://papers.nips.cc/paper/7541-paraphrasing-complex-network-network-compression-via-factor-transfer)

 ## Multi-connection Knowledge
-Increases knowledge by sensing several points of the teacher network
+Increase the quantity of knowledge by sensing several points of the teacher network
 - FitNet : To increase amounts of information, knowledge is defined by multi-connected networks and compared feature maps by L2-distance.
   - [Adriana Romero, et al. Fitnets: Hints for thin deep nets. arXiv preprint arXiv:1412.6550, 2014.](https://arxiv.org/abs/1412.6550)
 - Attention transfer (AT) : Knowledge is defined by attention map which is L2-norm of each feature point.